DNACVZS/borrowsmart-debt-pipeline/README.md

 - **Real-world application design** – Developed an interactive website prototype demonstrating how financial advisors and project managers would use the debt burden data in practice, including an insights page displaying top 10 highest-burden states with key metrics and risk labels in an accessible format

 ---

-## Project Description

-This project builds a prototype data pipeline for **BorrowSmart**, a fictional national nonprofit that helps borrowers manage federal student loan debt.
-The pipeline integrates three publicly available government datasets to generate a **state-level debt burden indicator** -- a ratio comparing average student loan debt per borrower to median household income by state.

-The resulting dataset helps BorrowSmart advisors identify regions where borrowers may face greater repayment strain, enabling more targeted outreach and better-informed advisory consultations.

 ## Data Sources